 Marriage And Divorce Records

-While this might not be such a big deal to employers or landlords, being able to see your marital history could present a problem if you haven’t been honest with a romantic partner.
+While this might not be such a big deal to employers or landlords, being able to see your marital history could present a problem if you haven’t with a romantic partner.
 If your divorce records are public, a new love interest could find out exactly why your marriage fell apart, and it may not reflect well on you.

 Cleaning Up Your Report